feathersjs/feathers/docs/guides/basics/services.md

 ## Feathers services

-In general, a service is an object or instance of a class that implements certain methods.
-Services provide a uniform, protocol-independent interface for feathers to interact with any kind of data like:
+In Feathers, a service is an object or instance of a class that implements certain methods.
+Services provide a way for Feathers to interact with different kinds of data sources in a uniform, protocol-independent way.

-- Reading and/or writing to a database
-- Interacting with the file system
-- Calling a third-party API/service like:
-  - MailGun for sending emails
-  - Stripe for Processing payments
-  - OpenWeatherMap for returning the current weather in a location
-- Reading and/or writing to a completely different type of database
-- Anything else you can think of!
+For example, you could use services to read and/or write data to one of the supported databases, interact with the file system, call a third-party API/service (such as MailGun for sending emails, Stripe for processing payments, or OpenWeatherMap for returning weather information), or even read and/or write to a completely different type of database.

-This standardized interface allows us to interact with the Database/API/Gnomes inside in a uniform manner across any transport protocol, be it REST, websockets, internally within the application, or Carrier Pigeon 🕊️
+A standardized interface allows us to interact with the Database/API/Gnomes inside in a uniform manner across any transport protocol, be it REST, websockets, internally within the application, or Carrier Pigeon 🕊️

-Once you write a service method, it can then automatically be used as a REST endpoint or called by a websocket.
-Feathers will take care of all the boilerplate.
+Once you write a service method, which usually does not do anything Feathers-specific, you can automatically use it as a REST endpoint or call it through a websocket.
+Feathers takes care of all the necessary boilerplate, so you can focus on writing the service method itself.

 ### Service methods